-Nationals of 45 countries including the following do not require visas: Antigua, Bahamas, Barbados, Belize, Botswana, Cayman Islands, Cyprus, Democratic Republic of Congo, Fiji, Ghana, Grenada, Hong Kong, Jamaica, Kenya, Lesotho, Malawi, Malaysia, Maldives, Malta, Mauritius, Montserrat, Mozambique, Namibia, Seychelles, Singapore, St Lucia, St Vincent and the Grenadines, South Africa, Swaziland, Tanzania, Trinidad and Tobago, Turks and Caicos Island, Uganda, Zambia.
+Nationals of 45 countries including the following do not require visas: Angola, Antigua, Bahamas, Barbados, Belize, Botswana, Cayman Islands, Cyprus, Democratic Republic of Congo, Eswatini, Fiji, Ghana, Grenada, Hong Kong, Jamaica, Kenya, Lesotho, Madagascar, Malawi, Malaysia, Maldives, Malta, Mauritius, Montserrat, Mozambique, Namibia, Seychelles, Singapore, St Lucia, St Vincent and the Grenadines, South Africa, Tanzania, Tonga, Trinidad and Tobago, Turks and Caicos Island, Uganda, Zambia.

-Nationals of 90 countries including the following may buy a visa on arrival (but check before you go as rules change): Argentina, Australia, Austria, Belgium, Bermuda, Brazil, Canada, China, Denmark, Egypt, Finland, France, Germany, Greece, Iceland, Indonesia, Ireland, Israel, Italy, Japan, Kuwait, Liechtenstein, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Puerto Rico, South Korea, Spain, State of Palestine, Sweden, Switzerland, United Arab Emirates, UK, USA.
+Nationals of 90 countries including the following may buy a visa on arrival: Albania, Algeria, Argentina, Australia, Austria, Belarus, Belgium, Bermuda, Brazil, Bulgaria, Canada, Chile, China, Denmark, Egypt, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, India, Indonesia, Ireland, Israel, Italy, Japan, Kuwait, Liechtenstein, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Puerto Rico, Russian Federation, South Korea, Spain, State of Palestine, Sweden, Switzerland, United Arab Emirates, UK, USA, Venezuela.

-Nationals of 80 countries including Guyana require a visa to be obtained before travel.
-This can be obtained by visiting a Zimbabwe consulate or you can now do it online by visiting www.evisa.gov.zw.
-Note that you can only buy a single entry visa.
+Nationals of 80 countries including Bangladesh, Guyana, Pakistan, Philippines, Sri Lanka, Taiwan, Thailand require a visa to be obtained before travel.
+This can be obtained by visiting a Zimbabwe consulate or you can do it online.
+Note that you can only buy a single-entry visa.

-Zimbabwe and Zambia have now introduced a trial KAZA tourist Univisa costing US$50 which allows visitors to cross between the two countries as often as they like during the 30-day validity.
+KAZA tourist Univisa Zimbabwe and Zambia have reintroduced a KAZA tourist Univisa costing US$50 which allows visitors of 65 nations to cross between the two countries as often as they like during the 30-day validity.
 It also allows day visits to Botswana via Kazungula but not overnight stays.

-In early 2016 the greatly enlarged, new Victoria Falls airport terminal with lengthened runway opened its doors.
-This major enhancement allowed it to accept large capacity aircraft and it is hoped that it will become a potential competitor to Johannesburg as a major regional hub, although it is still early days as we wait to see which major international airlines commit to using it.
-In the meantime and after many years, Bulawayo airport’s refurbishment has been completed, making it a particularly pleasant airport to use.
+In early 2016, the greatly enlarged, new Victoria Falls airport terminal with lengthened runway opened its doors.
+This major enhancement allowed it to accept large capacity aircraft and it is hoped that it will become a potential competitor to Johannesburg as a major regional hub, although we still wait to see which major international airlines actually commit to using it.
+Flights between Cape Town and Victoria Falls are increasingly available.

-South African Airways as well as its low-cost sister SA Express operate daily direct to Harare, Victoria Falls and Bulawayo with a flight time of around 2 hours.
-British Airways (Comair) flies daily direct to Harare and Victoria Falls, and to Bulawayo via Harare.
+South African Airways operates daily direct to Harare, Victoria Falls and Bulawayo with a flight time of around 2 hours.
+British Airways (Comair) flies daily direct to Harare and Victoria Falls.
 Air Zimbabwe also operates daily flights to Harare and Bulawayo.
-Zimbabwe’s low cost airline, fastjet Zimbabwe, has entered the arena, offering daily services with modern aircraft and what looks to be a viable low-cost operational model that is already threatening the current operators.

 Several luxury, air-conditioned coach services regularly ply the route between Johannesburg and Bulawayo and Harare, with a driving time of approximately 13 and 17 hours, respectively.
 Most operate mainly during daylight hours, but a couple are overnighters.
-Given the hazards and the standards of Africa’s roads, daylight services are preferable whenever possible.
+Given the hazards and the standards of Africa’s roads, our inclination would be to choose a daylight service whenever possible.